taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 However, the example doesn't work.
 The `Search` component knows about the `query` that could be used to filter the list, but the `List` component doesn't know about it.
 You have to lift the state of the `Search` component up to the `SearchableList` to make the `query` state accessible for the `List` component in order to filter the list.
 You want to share the `query` state in both `List` component and `Search` component.

 In order to lift the state up, the `SearchableList` becomes a stateful component.
 You have to refactor it to an React ES6 class component.
 On the other hand, you can refactor the `Search` component to a functional stateless component, because it doesn't need to be stateful anymore.
-The stateful parent component takes care about its whole statet.
+The stateful parent component takes care about its whole state.
 In other cases the `Search` component might stay as a stateful ES6 class component, because it still manages own state.
 But not in this example.

 First, the `Search` component: